peterhry/peterhrynkow.com/_drafts/component-api.md

 For example, you could create one video component that supports multiple video providers (i.e. YouTube, Vimeo, Twitch) or multiple video components that each support one provider.

-Engineers gravitate toward higher levels of abstractions because they reduce the amout of code repetition.
-This reduces file size as well as testing and maintenance effort, but abstraction comes at a cost — especially if done incorrectly.
+Engineers gravitate toward higher levels of abstractions because they reduce the amount of code repetition.
+But abstraction comes at a cost — especially if done incorrectly.

 TBC